History of the United Kingdom: Reading

 As literacy and leisure time expanded after 1900, reading became a popular pastime.
 New additions to adult fiction doubled during the 1920s, reaching 2800 new books a year by 1935.
 Libraries tripled their stock, and saw heavy demand for new fiction.
 A dramatic innovation was the inexpensive paperback, pioneered by Allen Lane at Penguin Books in 1935.
 The first titles included novels by Ernest Hemingway and Agatha Christie.
 They were sold cheap (usually sixpence) in a wide variety of inexpensive stores such as Woolworth's.
 Penguin aimed at an educated middle class "middlebrow" audience.
 It avoided the downmarket image of American paperbacks.
 The line signalled cultural self-improvement and political education.
 However the war years caused a shortage of staff for publishers and book stores, and a severe shortage of rationed paper, worsened by the air raid on Paternoster Square in 1940 that burned 5 million books in warehouses.

-Romantic fiction was especially popular, with Mills and Boon the leading publisher.
+Romantic fiction was especially popular, with Mills & Boon the leading publisher.
 Romantic encounters were embodied in a principle of sexual purity that demonstrated not only social conservatism, but also how heroines could control their personal autonomy.
 Adventure magazines became quite popular, especially those published by DC Thomson; the publisher sent observers around the country to talk to boys and learn what they wanted to read about.
 The story line in magazines and cinema that most appealed to boys was the glamorous heroism of British soldiers fighting wars that were exciting and just.

 Politics and economics of the 1920s

 Expanding the welfare state

 Two major programmes that permanently expanded the welfare state passed in 1919 and 1920 with surprisingly little debate, even as the Conservatives dominated parliament.
 The Housing, Town Planning, &c.
 Act 1919 set up a system of government housing that followed the 1918 campaign promises of "homes fit for heroes."
 This "Addison Act", named after the first Minister of Health, Christopher Addison, required local authorities to survey their housing needs and start building houses to replace slums.
-The Treasury subsidized the low rents.
+The Treasury subsidised the low rents.
 In England and Wales 214,000 houses were built, and the Ministry of Health became largely a ministry of housing.

 The Unemployment Insurance Act 1920 passed at a time of very little unemployment.
 It set up the dole system that provided 39 weeks of unemployment benefits to practically the entire civilian working population except domestic service, farm workers, and civil servants.
 Funded in part by weekly contributions from both employers and employed, it provided weekly payments of 15s for unemployed men and 12s for unemployed women.
-Historian Charles Mowat calls these two laws "Socialism by the back door", and notes how surprised politicians were when the costs to the Treasury soared during the high unemployment of 1921.
+Historian C. L. Mowat calls these two laws "Socialism by the back door", and notes how surprised politicians were when the costs to the Treasury soared during the high unemployment of 1921.